olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-summary.md

 However, initatives like the Medical Information Mart For Intensive Care (MIMIC) database project have allowed for everyone to use and experiment with health data.
 In particular, the [MIMIC database](https://mimic.physionet.org/
 ) is a critical care database made freely available for researchers around the world to develop and evaluate intensive care unit (ICU) patient monitoring and decision support systems that will improve the efficiency, accuracy and timeliness of clinical decision-making in critical care.

+This post is an exhautive summary of my project for Google Summer of Code 2017 with [shogun.ml](https://shogun.ml).
+You can find more concise details about the work (code, notebooks, PRs) [here](https://gist.github.com/olinguyen/510f29a2dfeeca1aa30ac9bc2b474580).
+{: .notice}

 ## Table of Contents
 - [Table of Contents](#table-of-contents)